OpenMoonRay/openmoonray-docs/docs/user-reference/affinity-control.md

 ## CPU (physical socket or core) affinity control
 ```
 -socket_affinity <id-def-string>
--cpu_affinity    <id-def-string>
+-core_affinity   <id-def-string>
 ```
-You can run the moonray process attached to the physical cores by using one of 2 different CPU affinity control options. "-socket_affinity" is used for physical socket-based control.
-And "-cpu_affinity" is used for physical core-based control.<br>
+You can run the MoonRay process attached to the physical cores by using one of 2 different CPU affinity control options. "-socket_affinity" is used for physical socket-based control.
+And "-core_affinity" is used for physical core-based control.<br>
 <br>
-We can get the same control of "-socket_affinity" option using "-cpu_affinity" if you carefully consider which core# belongs to which socket.
+We can get the same control of "-socket_affinity" option using "-core_affinity" if you carefully consider which core# belongs to which socket.
 However, this is not as user-friendly, so we provide a "-socket_affinity" option for simplifying the socket-based CPU affinity control.
-"-cpu_affinity" option allows us to attach the MoonRay process to the cores in a more detailed way like partial cores of particular sockets.
+"-core_affinity" option allows us to attach the MoonRay process to the cores in a more detailed way like some cores of particular sockets.
 This is useful when you want to run MoonRay inside a particular NUMA node.<br>
+These CPU affinity controls maximize L1, L2, and L3 cache coherency.<br>
 <br>
 Both options use id-def-string as an argument.
 The same id-def-string format is used for both options but the meaning is different.
-The id-def-string for "-socket_affinity" indicates physical socket-id and the id-def-string for "-cpu_affiity" indicates physical core-id.<br>
+The id-def-string for "-socket_affinity" indicates physical socket-id and the id-def-string for "-core_affiity" indicates physical core-id.<br>
 <br>
-Format of id-def-string for "-socket_affinity" and "-cpu_affinity" option
+### Format of id-def-string
 1. list of IDs: separator is ','(comma) without space.
 ```
         "0,1,2"     -> 0 1 2